Hand-picked by locals

 Yes.
 Public transport between the towns is limited; self-catering accommodation is often away from town centres; and the point of the region is driving the coastline.
 Most travellers rent from George airport.

-507 self-catering apartments, villas and holiday homes across the six coastal towns of the Garden Route.
+779 self-catering places to stay on the Garden Route — apartments, villas and holiday homes across six coastal towns.

 Browse destinations